Access-Rend/newcsman/imports/curl/docs/GOVERNANCE.md

 ### Requirements

 - only merge code that meets our quality and style guide requirements.
-- *never* merge code without doing a PR first, unless the change is "trivial"
+- *never* merge code without doing a PR first_sentence, unless the change is "trivial"
 - if in doubt, ask for input/feedback from others

 ### Recommendations